Sep 1, 2022

 TIM: In just two days.

-ANN GIESE: He was, like, frazzled.
-Like, “What is going on here?”
-And then, something just made me tell him about the bat.
+ANN GIESE: He was like, frazzled, like what is going on here?
+And then something just made me tell him about the bat.

-ROBERT: Bat?
+JAD: Bat?

-TIM: Yeah.
-So this was a month earlier.
-Jeanna and her family, they were at mass.
+TIM: Yeah, so this was a month earlier, Jeanna and her family, they were at mass.

 TIM: And a bat was flying around and it was just kind of bothering everybody.

-TIM: And so, she jumps up, runs over to the bat, grabs it by the wings and takes it outside.
-And as she does, the bat bites her on the index finger of her left hand.
+TIM: And so she jumps up, runs over to the bat, grabs it by the wings and takes it outside.
+And as she does the bat bites her on the index finger of her left hand.

 ROBERT: So it breaks the skin?

-RODNEY WILLOUGHBY: Children's hospital, Wisconsin.
+RODNEY WILLOUGHBY: Children's Hospital Wisconsin.

 TIM: To be treated by this guy.